abyssyli/Summer2025/README.md

 koffi611.py: This version added x/y axis labels with physical meaning and units (position in m, time in s), implemented boundary residual diagnostics, visualized and analyzed individual loss components ($L_f$, $L_i$, $L_b$), and verified PINN consistency during training.

 koffi612.py will come soon!
 That will be PINNS for waive equation...

+koffi612.py is there!
+I will lose connection for at least 36h from now.
+See you later!